FelixEngl/atra/README.md

 - Services are short-lived, but monoliths are for eternity.
 - One config to rule them all.

-### Careware
+### You like Atra?
-Even if licensed as MIT / Apache License Atra is also Careware, when you like my work please consider to donate to the [Zeehondencentrum Pietersburen](https://www.zeehondencentrum.nl/en/).
+When you like Atra please consider to donate to the [Zeehondencentrum Pietersburen](https://www.zeehondencentrum.nl/en/).
 Even small donations around 10€ can feed a seal for a whole day!

+> The Zeehondencentrum Pietersburen is the largest seal hospital in Europe.
+Since the 70's they have been caring for sick, injured or weakened seals.
+The seals are released after recovery and no animal remains permanently in care.
+The seal hospital depends entirely on donations, gifts and entrance fees.

 ### Why is the crawler named Atra?